a-synchronous/rubico.land/articles/a-synchronous-functional-programming-intro.md

 This concludes the intro to the [A]synchronous Functional Programming paradigm.

-If you are curious about rubico and would like to get started, please visit rubico's home page, [rubico.land](/).
+If you are curious about Rubico and would like to get started, please visit Rubico's home page, [rubico.land](/).